Accreditation

 Accreditation Statement

 Oregon State University is a member institution with the Northwest Commission on Colleges and Universities.
 Oregon State University’s accreditation status is Accreditation Reaffirmed.
-The NWCCU’s most recent action on the institution’s accreditation status was acceptance of its Ad Hoc report in June 2023.
-Oregon State University’s next evaluation will be a review of its policies, regulations, and finances in 2025.
+The NWCCU’s most recent action on the institution’s accreditation status was acceptance of its Policies, Regulations, and Financial Review (PRFR) in 2025.
 Oregon State University has been continuously accredited since 1924.

 NWCCU is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).